teodorlu/hotload/README.md

 find . | grep ".py" | hotload.py --clear-terminal --hotload script --run echo "That's a reload!"
 ```

+Message from 2021-10-21 - I've never really felt the need for a more complex
+CLI.
+So that's perhaps over engineering.

 **It might be useful to run hotload in the background**.
 Why?
 Because then we
 could interact with a hotloaded Python REPL that (at all times) is aware of our
 code.